-- 6.54 The Applicant has included this article as security in respect of payment of compensation for the protection of any interests which are to be compulsorily acquired.
+- 5.54 The DCO Applicant has included this article as security in respect of payment of compensation for the protection of any interests which are to be compulsorily acquired.
 The article will ensure that no compulsory acquisition powers can be pursued until appropriate security for the liabilities of the undertaker to pay compensation in respect of that acquisition has been provided to the relevant local planning authority.
 The article is related to the powers for the acquisition of land and is therefore related to paragraph 1 of Part 1 of Schedule 5 to the 2008 Act.
-Its inclusion is therefore authorised by section 120(4) of the 2008 Act. - 6.55 The requirement to provide a form of security for potential compensation as a result of exercising compulsory acquisition powers is a generally accepted principle which has been included in various recent approved Orders6.
-It is considered that 15 years is an appropriate time period for the relevant security to be in place, since this extends 10 years from the final date on which any compulsory acquisition may be exercised under the DCO. - 6.56 The scope of the article is identical to that contained in [].
+Its inclusion is therefore authorised by section 120(4) of the 2008 Act. - 5.55 The requirement to provide a form of security for potential compensation as a result of exercising compulsory acquisition powers is a generally accepted principle which has been included in various recent approved Orders3.
+It is considered that 15 years is an appropriate time period for the relevant security to be in place, since this extends 10 years from the final date on which any compulsory acquisition may be exercised under the DCO.